Symptoms of a Bad Torque Converter

 CAUSES OF A BAD TORQUE CONVERTER

 A torque converter consists of different components.
 If one component fails, it may result in either gear slippage or a poor drive.
-Following are the causes why a torque converter fails:
+The following are the causes why a torque converter fails:

-- Clutch solenoid failure can result in overheating, gear slippage, and rough acceleration.
-It is the most common part to fail in a torque converter.
+Clutch solenoid failure can result in overheating, gear slippage, and rough acceleration.
+It is the most common part of failure in a torque converter.

 WHAT HAPPENS WHEN A TORQUE CONVERTER GOES BAD?